How To Delete All Photos from iCloud [May 2020]

-Hit Command+A or go to Edit > Select All.
+- Hit Command+A or go to Edit then Select All.

-Hit Command + Delete on your keyboard or click on the trash can icon at the top-right.
+- Hit Command + Delete on your keyboard to delete all the selected photos.

 Similar to deleting photos from your iPhone, this just moves them to the Recently Deleted folder.
 You can find the folder on the left side of your screen, within the sidebar, and delete the photos from there by following the same steps.

-Freeing up your iCloud storage can be a pretty simple and quick task if you follow any of the two methods described in this article.
-It can be done in no more than a few minutes, thus allowing you to keep using the 5GB of storage that Apple gave you.
+Freeing up your iCloud storage can be a pretty simple and quick task if you follow any of the methods in this article.
+It can be done a few minutes, thus allowing you to keep using the 5GB of storage that Apple gave you.

 If you need more space, you can always sign up for other cloud providers, such as Dropbox or Google Drive.
 This way, you can have a lot more storage and you won’t have to depend solely on iCloud to ensure that your important photos and media files are backed up.